wdelfuego/nova4-customizable-footer/README.md

-This package reintroduces footer customization to Nova 4.
+This package reintroduces footer customization to Laravel's Nova 4.

 ## Installation
 Add the dependency to your project's `composer.json`: